-Our research team focuses on the molecular and biochemical basis of neurodegeneration using Alzheimer’s disease as a model system.
-Through cell cultures and various animal models we analyze the pathobiochemical characteristics that cause or affect the progression of Alzheimer’s disease.
-Biochemical processes during the disease’s onset and progression are examined as well as possible new therapeutic approaches.
+Our research team focuses on the molecular and biochemical basis of neurodegeneration in Alzheimer’s disease (AD) serving as a model system.
+Using cell cultures and transgenic mice models, we analyze the molecular characteristics that cause or affect the progression of AD.
+We investigate both biochemical processes during the disease’s onset and progression as well as possible new therapeutic approaches.

-Alzheimer’s disease is a neurodegenerative disorder that is characterized by gradual cognitive decline ultimately resulting in dementia.
+AD is a most common form of dementia, characterized by a gradual cognitive decline and memory loss.
 Causative for its onset is the loss of synapses and an increased neuronal apoptosis.
-The pathological appearance consistent with neurodegeneration shows intracellular, neurofibrilliar tangles and extracellular amyloidal plaques in the brain of affected patients.
+The pathological appearance consistent with neurodegeneration shows intracellular, neurofibrillary tangles and extracellular senile plaques in the brains of affected individuals.